Ten Takeaway Tips for Online Learning

 8. Stay connected.

 Online teaching can be isolating.
-Join a professional learning community -- such as Edutopia's online-learning community group -- or visit regularly (whether in person or via instant messaging and email) with other teachers in your school or program.
+Join a professional learning community -- such as Edutopia's Technology Tools and Online Resources group.
+We hope you'll join us there! -- or visit regularly (whether in person or via instant messaging and email) with other teachers in your school or program.

 9. Manage your time well.